CVCUDA/CV-CUDA/docs/sphinx/installation.rst

 Pre-requisites
 --------------

-This section describes the recommended dependencies to compile cvcuda
+This section describes the recommended dependencies to install CV-CUDA.

 * Ubuntu >= 20.04
 * CUDA driver >= 11.7